dgarrison63/agility2018/lab3.rst

 Now go examine the BIG-IP pool members...

+TODO

 **Step 7:** Test the scaled application

 In this step, you will use a browser to access the application you scaled up.

+If you reload the page every few seconds, you should see the **Server IP** address change.
 Using the Chrome browser, navigate to http://x.x.x.x to access the application.
 On the application web page, the **Server IP** and **Server Port** are the IP address and port of the pod where the application is running.

 Because there is more than one instance of the application running, the BIG-IP load balances the application traffic amongst multiple pods.
-If you reload the page every few seconds, you should see the **Server IP** address change.